VioletGiraffe/cpputils/README.md

 I only use these macros instead of the regular `assert` in my projects as it significantly simplifies debugging release builds by analyzing log files.
 Additionally, `assert_and_return*` macros produce nice and compact code in cases where you need to check for an error that's not expected during normal workflow and return from the current function.

-Additionally, the `assert_and_return*` macros let you significantly simplify and conmpactify routine error-checking code.
+Additionally, the `assert_and_return*` macros let you significantly simplify and compactify routine error-checking code.
 Compare

 ```cpp
 bool doWork()